stephenlunt/msc-dissertation-scenic-rides/README.md

 - Android: `npm run android`
 - iOS: `npm run ios`

-The development app can be access through a emulator or the Expo Go mobile app.
+The development app can be access through an emulator or the Expo Go mobile app.

 ### Testing

 Use the following command to run Jest unit tests:

-- Testing: `npm run test`
+- Testing: `npm test`

 ### Build